 Note that introspection of one VM by a helper VM is specifically allowed, as long as that interaction is part of the Virtual Platform’s platform definition; VM introspection is a valuable tool for detecting malware and performing runtime security checks, and this architecture is designed to support its use.

 The VMM itself, due to the nature of a modern virtualized system, has access to all the secrets in a vTPM.
 If it is compromised after it has booted, the security of the vTPM is then also compromised.
-This type of compromise is typically no PCRs, as PCRs normally contain only boot-time measurements, and at best provide information about vulnerable software versions.
+This type of compromise is typically not visible in pTPM PCRs, as PCRs normally contain only boot-time measurements, and at best provide information about vulnerable software versions.
 As a result, all communications with the VMM after it has booted have to be carefully controlled, to minimize attack vectors.
 Any changes to the VMM, such as a security policy update or patch, that might result in a change to the security property guarantees must be preceded by locking all secrets.
 Renewed access to those secrets must be preceded by certification that the security property guarantees are in place.
-Typically this is done by sealing data to approved PCR values (which, in the case of boot-time measurements, would require a reboot of the machine to verify), or attesting to approved PCR values preceding a release of keys necessary to decrypt that data.
+Typically this is done by sealing data to approved pTPM PCR values (which, in the case of boot-time measurements, would require a reboot of the machine to verify), or attesting to approved pTPM PCR values preceding a release of keys necessary to decrypt that data.

 Some recommendations to minimize the attack surface include: